 Step up your shoe game with a little leather prep and some acrylic paint.
 You can find both of these easily at any craft store, or even online.
 It’s important to use acrylic paint specifically for leather any other type of paint may not absorb properly into the leather or could affect its flexibility over time and cause cracking.

 Once you have your supplies, simply thin out the paint by mixing it with an equal amount of water.
 This will help the leather absorb the paint better.

 Dip your brush into the bowl and apply the paint in thin, even layers.
 You might see the oil-based paint showing through at first, but don’t worry it’s normal!
 Just focus on getting even coverage and making long strokes.
-In no

 It’s easy to get started.
 Just make sure you have two coats of paint on hand.
 If you’re not sure how many coats you’ll need, apply the first coat and let it dry before adding another.
 Applying too much paint at once can cause cracking, so it’s better to build up the color slowly.

 Once you’ve applied the paint, flex the shoes back and forth to help prevent cracks.
 You may need to add additional coats until you achieve the desired shade.